BonhamLab/bhdsc_presntation/main.typ

 #show: simple-theme.with(aspect-ratio: "16-9",
   title: [ Speed, versatility, and joy - don't chose only two!],
   subtitle: [Computational biology in Julia for fun and profit],
-  footer: [Kevin Bonham, PhD | BHCSD Seminar, May 2025] )
+  footer: [Kevin Bonham, PhD | BHDSC Seminar, May 2025] )

 #show: codly-init.with()